Alpha Dhabi unit buys $953 million stake in Aldar from Mubadala

 DUBAI (Reuters) - Abu Dhabi state fund Mubadala has sold a 3.5 billion dirham ($953 million) stake in property developer Aldar to a subsidiary of investment firm Alpha Dhabi Holding, the fund said in a statement on Wednesday.

 The subsidiary, Sublime Commercial Investment, acquired a 12.21% strategic stake in Aldar, the statement said.
-Mubadala will remain Aldar’s largest shareholder with 25%, it said.
+Mubadala will remain Aldar’s largest shareholder at 25%, it said.

-“Institutional investor interest in Aldar reflects confidence in the Abu Dhabi real estate sector and Aldar’s central role in implementing the Emirate’s economic diversification strategy,” the statement said.

-Two sources told Reuters earlier on Wednesday that the fund had sold part of its holdings in Aldar.

-Trades of 960 million shares, worth 3.5 billion dirhams were made on the Abu Dhabi Securities Exchange on Wednesday, exchange data shows.

-The transaction was executed by local brokerage firms International Securities and ADCB Securities, the statement said.
+The transaction involved 960 million shares in a block trade and was carried out by local brokerage firms International Securities and ADCB Securities, the statement said.

-Aldar, which developed the Ferrari World theme park, is the largest real estate developer in the emirate.

-It made an offer earlier this month to buy a stake in Egyptian developer Sodic for about $420 million.
-It is leading a consortium to buy a minimum 51% stake.

 ($1 = 3.6728 UAE dirham)